FMecha/battlegear/docs/sidebs/sbss_car.md

-*Side by Side Special* combines the roster of cars from both *Side by Side* arcade games for a total of 16 cars, plus three bonus Taito-branded cars that originated as non-playable cars in *Dangerous Curves* where they could appear randomly in traffic.
-These secret cars are something not to be fooled, as they have performance advantage compared to the main acrs.
+*Side by Side Special* combines the roster of cars from both *Side by Side* arcade games for a total of 16 cars, plus three bonus Taito-branded cars.
+These secret cars are something not to be fooled, as they have performance advantage compared to the main cars.

 # Toyota AE86 Levin GT
 ![TOYOTA AE86 LEVIN GT](/images/cars/sbss/sbss_ae86l.png)